civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 50

-  **(1)** The Minister may, by order, exempt any regulated entity or class of regulated entities from the application of all or any part of sections `47` to `49`, on any terms that the Minister considers necessary.
+  **(1)** The Minister may, by order, exempt any regulated entity or class of regulated entities from the application of all or any part of sections `47` to `49`, on any terms that the Minister considers necessary. **The order ceases to have effect on the earlier of the end of the period of three years that begins on the day on which the order is made and the end of any shorter period specified in the order.**

   **(2)** The Minister must provide the Accessibility Commissioner with a copy of every order made under subsection (1).

-  **(3)** The `Statutory Instruments Act` does not apply to an order made under subsection (1) in respect of a regulated entity, but the order must be published in the `Canada Gazette`.
+  **(3)** The `Statutory Instruments Act` does not apply to an order made under subsection (1) in respect of a regulated entity, but the order must be published in the `Canada Gazette` **and the reasons for the making of the order must be made available to the public**.

 ### Regulated Entities That Are Canadian Carriers or Telecommunications Service Providers